LikeTheSalad/android-buddy/README.md

 ```

 ### Producer usage
-You can make AndroidBuddy libraries, which will expose their Byte Buddy transformations for an AndroidBuddy consumer project.
+You can make Android Buddy libraries, which will expose their Byte Buddy transformations for an Android Buddy consumer project.
 In order to do so, you'd have to create an [Android Library](https://developer.android.com/studio/projects/android-library) project and then apply the `android-buddy-library` plugin to it on its `build.gradle` file, as explained below under `Setting up a producer project`.

-After setting up your Android Library as an AndroidBuddy producer, you can start creating as many Byte Buddy Plugin classes (`net.bytebuddy.build.Plugin`) as you like, and then you'd have to explicitly define the ones you'd like to expose for consumers, e.g:
+After setting up your Android Library as an Android Buddy producer, you can start creating as many Byte Buddy Plugin classes (`net.bytebuddy.build.Plugin`) as you like, and then you'd have to explicitly define the ones you'd like to expose for consumers, e.g:

 **Example**
 ```kotlin